aaizemberg/automated_log_analysis_review/README.md

 # Automated Log Analysis Review
-## Final project for Specialization in Data Science (Instituto Tecnológico de Buenos Aires')
+## Final project for Specialization in Data Science (Instituto Tecnológico de Buenos Aires)

 > In this project, I gathered data from various research papers working on Automated Log Analysis using Machine Learning, and generated a series of visualisations with these data.